Vignesh-MCA23/Ball_Moving/README.md

-# Ball Animation
+# Stimulation Ball Movement
-This code snippet demonstrates a basic animation of a blue ball moving within a defined area on an HTML webpage.
-Key features include:
+Description:

-> A blue ball (div element with a circular appearance) is displayed on the webpage.
+This HTML page displays a continuous bouncing red ball animation within a rectangular area, controlled by JavaScript using the setInterval function with a 500-millisecond interval.

-> JavaScript is used to control the ball's movement.
+How to run the code:

-> The ball moves horizontally (along the x-axis) and vertically (along the y-axis) within specified boundaries.
+Step 1: Save the HTML file with a .html extension.

-> It bounces back when it reaches the edges of its designated area.
+Step 2: Install the Live Server extension in Visual Studio Code, then click the "Go Live" button at the bottom right corner of the VSCode window to open a new browser window displaying the ball-moving animation.

->  The animation runs at a fixed interval, making the ball move in a back-and-forth pattern.
+Future improvement:

-You can adjust the animation parameters, such as velocity and boundaries, to customize the animation behavior.
+Consider adding user interaction features like mouse or keyboard control to change the ball's direction or speed, or adding obstacles or targets for the ball to interact with, creating a more engaging and interactive animation.